TechnicalOutcast/technicaloutcast.github.io/_posts/2018-11-12-technical-outcast-the-first-public-post.md

 ---
 layout: default
 title: Technical Outcast - The First Public Post
+image: /images/patrick-fore-381200-unsplash-e1539478588788.jpg
 categories: blog
+tags: blog news
+date: 2018-11-12
 permalink: /blog/:year/:month/:day/:title/
-date: 2018-11-12
 description: Well.
 Here it is.
 The first post public post I’m putting up online at Technical Outcast now that the website isn’t invite only.
-image: /images/patrick-fore-381200-unsplash-e1539478588788.jpg
 ---

 Well.
 Here it is.
 The first post public post I’m putting up online at Technical Outcast now that the website isn’t invite only.
 Some of you will notice I’ve removed a lot of the old content.
 It isn’t needed now.
 For the curious, it was mostly research notes, story notes, and random links to various things.